QuantumKane/clustering-exercises/README.md

 # clustering-exercises
-This repo contains my clustering exercises
+This repo contains my attempts at Codeup's clustering exercises